yukizo3tm/sql-docs/docs/sql-server/azure-arc/configure-least-privilege.md

 1. Allow `Deployer.exe` to run at least once so that the permissions are set.
 1. Remove the SQL Server service account from the sysadmin role.

-Repeat this procedure any time features are enabled or disabled or SQL Server instances are added to allow `Deployer.exe` to grant the least privileges required.
+Repeat this procedure anytime features are enabled or disabled or SQL Server instances are added to allow `Deployer.exe` to grant the least privileges required.

 ### Tools